 This type of coffee may not be your typical coffee drink of choice while on your way to work in the morning.
 This coffee beverage originated in Algeria after the war in 1840, and is now commonly enjoyed in Portugal, as well, for those wondering where to find it.
-Mazagran, often referred to as the “original iced coffee”, is basically a cold coffee, poured over ice.
+Mazagran, often referred to as the “original iced coffee”, is basically a cold coffee, poured over ice and traditionally served in narrow and tall glasses.
 The unique feature of this type of coffee is that a shot of rum may be added into it.
 Aside from this extra kick, mazagran coffee is made with black coffee over ice, sugar, and lemon juice.
 It is both refreshing and sweet and perfect for an afternoon pick-me-up if you prefer to add the rum.

 When you hear “frappe” your mind may lean more towards the McDonald’s frappes, whose appearance may more closely resemble a dessert rather than a coffee.
 However, despite the fact that the word is of French origin, the frappe coffee beverage actually originates from Greece.
 The frappe, which is quite popular in cafes throughout Greece, was first created in 1957 on accident by Dimitris Vakondios.
 This “accident” resulted in the delicious frappe coffee drink that became known as the national coffee beverage of modern Greece around 1979.
 This tasty coffee beverage is made with coffee powder, ice, and sugar, which are blended with water.
 Depending on how sweet you prefer your coffee to be, you can enjoy your frappe at one of three degrees of sweetness, known in Greek as glykós, métrios, or skétos.
 These degrees simply refer to the amount of sugar used in the frappe.
 Once you add your preferred amount of sugar, you may enjoy this amazing coffee beverage as the Greeks have for decades.